-Hopefully you can see my point here- Outbreak has a clue flow that took a great deal of meticulous planning to create.
-All in all, it took 2 months of planning for Teja and Rajeev to have Outbreak in it’s final flow…. on paper.
+Hopefully, you can see my point here- Outbreak has a clue flow that took a great deal of meticulous planning to create.
+All in all, it took 2 months of planning for Teja and Rajeev to have Outbreak in its final flow…. on paper.

 Lights, camera, ACTION!
 There is also a video that kicks the whole game off.
 Upon entering the escape room, Doctor Johnson comes onto the screen.
 Before his untimely demise, he gives you a little message about what is going on.
-This video brings the whole game to life, gives Doctor Johnson character, and is an key factor in the immersion of the game.
+This video brings the whole game to life, gives Doctor Johnson character, and is a key factor in the immersion of the game.

 Filming took 3 weeks to complete, and the finished project is a masterpiece!
 Click here to see the full video.